This page contains affiliate links. If you buy through these links, we may earn a commission at no extra cost to you. Learn more

 Our Verdict

-Pit Boss offers exceptional value with innovative direct-flame capability at budget-friendly prices, while Traeger delivers premium construction, superior temperature precision, and industry-leading WiFi technology.
-Traeger wins on consistency and smart features, but Pit Boss provides better bang-for-buck with the unique Flame Broiler system that Traeger lacks.
+Pit Boss brings exceptional value with its unique direct-flame capability and budget-friendly prices, while Traeger delivers premium construction, tighter temperature precision, and industry-leading WiFi technology.
+Traeger wins on consistency and smart features, but Pit Boss gives you more grill for your money plus that Flame Broiler system Traeger just can't match.

 Key Differences